datasmithadvtech/CarRental/README.md

 users, adding and editing cars, editing car equipment.
 The application also has a logging system and new registration customers.

-## 1.3 Krótkie wstępne podsumowanie aplikacji
+## 1.3 A short introductory summary of the application

 <img src="https://github.com/kubabar1/readme_images_repository/blob/master/car_rental_images/home.png" width="800"/>